-A number of CGRA mapping approaches follow the subgraph homeomorphism formalizations including [40, 3, 7, 17, 18].
-The mapping algorithm in [40] is adapted from MIRS [44], a modulo scheduler capable of instruction scheduling with register constraints.
-The adaptations for CGRA mapping include an incorporated cost function for routing and considerations for conditional branches.
-[3] partitions the DFG into substructures called HyperOps and these HyperOps are synthesized into hardware configurations.
+A number of CGRA mapping approaches follow the subgraph homeomorphism formalizations including [Tuhin and Norvell 2008; Alle et al. 2008; Brenner et al. 2009; Gnanaolivu et al. 2010; 2011].
+The mapping algorithm in [Tuhin and Norvell 2008] is adapted from MIRS [Zalamea et al. 2003], a modulo scheduler capable of instruction scheduling with register constraints.
+The adaptations for CGRA mapping include a cost function for routing and considerations for conditional branches.
+[Alle et al. 2008] partitions the DFG into substructures called HyperOps and these Hyper-Ops are synthesized into hardware configurations.
 The synthesis is carried out through a homeomorphic transformation of the dependency graph of each HyperOp onto the resource graph.
-[7] also formalizes the CGRA application mapping problem as a subgraph homeomorphism problem.
-However, it considers general application kernels rather than loops.
-Particle swarm optimization is adopted for solving CGRA mapping problem in [17, 18].
-The calculation for fitness, which is used to move particles (DFG nodes) in particle swarm optimization, is specifically designed to optimize multiple objectives from the routing paths.
+[Brenner et al. 2009] also formalizes the CGRA mapping as a subgraph homeomorphism problem.
+However, they consider general application kernels rather than loops.
+Particle swarm optimization is adopted for solving CGRA mapping problem in [Gnanaolivu et al. 2010; 2011].
+The calculation for fitness, which is used to move particles (DFG nodes) in particle swarm optimization, is specifically designed to optimize multiple objectives for routing.
+Compared to subgraph homeomorphism formalization, our graph minor approach takes advantage of sharing different data routes from one producer operation to multiple consumer operations.

-EPIMap [20] formalizes the CGRA mapping problem as an graph epimorphism problem with the additional feature of re-computations.
-The core of this approach consists of a subgraph isomorphism solver which finds the maximum common subgraph (MCS) [29] between the DFG and the resource graph of CGRA.
-The idea is to transform the DFG by inserting dummy routing nodes or replicated operation nodes so that the routing requirements could be satisfied through multiple runs of the core subgraph isomorphism solver.
+EPIMap [Hamzeh et al. 2012] formalizes the CGRA mapping problem as an graph epimorphism problem with the additional feature of re-computations.
+The core of this approach consists of a subgraph isomorphism solver which finds the maximum common subgraph (MCS) [Levi 1973] between the DFG and the resource graph of CGRA.
+The idea is to transform the DFG iteratively by inserting dummy routing nodes or replicated operation nodes so that the routing requirements can be satisfied through the subgraph isomorphism solver.
 EPIMap can generate better scheduling results compared to EMS with similar compilation time.
 Most graph approaches solve a subset of the epimorphism problem defined in EPIMap.
+In our graph minor approach, rather than transforming the DFG, we directly explore the structural properties between the DFG and resource graph of CGRA during the mapping process.